zephyrproject-rtos/zephyr/scripts/net/README.txt

    $ZEPHYR_BASE/scripts/net/run-sample-tests.sh --scan

-The Docker container and a corresponding 'net-tools0' Docker network is started by the script, as well as Zephyr using native_posix board.
+The Docker container and a corresponding 'net-tools0' Docker network is started by the script, as well as Zephyr using native_sim board.
 IP addresses are assigned to the Docker network, which is a Linux network bridge interface.
 The default IP addresses are: